jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 * When an aircraft is performing a turn, lift needs to be increased in order to maintain altitude.
 Turning angle (**roll**) is dictated by the **curvature** of the aircraft trajectory.

-Given this statements, a direct relation can be extrapolated between the trajectory local curvature and the aircraft acceleration at that location.
+Given this statements, a direct relation can be extrapolated between the trajectory local curvature and the aircraft longitudinal acceleration at that location.

 But what type of mathematical curve may an aircraft trajectory look like?
-One option are **cubic splines**.
+One option is a **cubic spline**.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_003.png" width="80%"></p>
     <figcaption><p align="center"><b>Figure 3</b> - Cubic spline</p></figcaption>
 </figure>

 A cubic spline is a spline constructed of piecewise third-order polynomials which pass through a set of $m$ control points.
 The second derivative of each polynomial is commonly set to zero at the endpoints, since this provides a boundary condition that completes the system of $m-2$ equations.
-This produces a so-called "natural" cubic spline and leads to a simple tridiagonal system which can be solved easily to give the coefficients of the polynomials [3].
+This produces a so-called "natural" cubic spline and leads to a simple tridiagonal system which can be solved easily to give the coefficients of the polynomials [[3]](#references).

 The trajectories can be approximated by bidimensional splines parametrized in two degrees of freedom $x$ and $y$.
 This is, there's a third degree polynomial defining $x{\left (t \right)}$, and a third degree polynomial defining $y{\left (t \right)}$.
 These curves provide a good approximation of the real trajectories.
 Curves of higher order could approach the trajectories more precisely, but they unnecessarily increase the complexity of the optimization problem and increase the probability of convergence to a local minimum instead of a global minimum.
 Order 3 polynomials provide a good balance between complexity and precision.